 Yes, little Skunk has teachings to share with us as a Native American Totem.
 The medicine or lesson to be learned from this little creature is Reputation and respect.
 It is a message with a great deal of power.

 Skunk is unlike other predatory animals in that it does not threaten your life but your senses.
 If you were to observe Skunk in the wild you would notice it has a playfulness about it.
-With an attitude of “I dare you” this little creature commands that you respect its space by the sheer reputation of you will wish that you had not invaded that space.
+With an attitude of “I dare you” this little creature commands that you respect its space by the sheer reputation of what it can do.
+If it feels that you stepped too far into his or her territory; you will wish that you had not invaded that space.

 If we learn to impart who we are without ego, respect will follow.
 Our self-respect actually repels those who are not of like mind and attracts those who are walking the same pathway.
 Skunk uses his odor to attract its own kind and to repel those who choose to invade his space.